everydeveloper/ruby-course/responses/01-setup.md

 * README.md – a markdown introduction to this tutorial.

 ## Install a Text Editor
 Most machines come with a basic text editor that you can use to get started, though I recommend installing an editor that is a bit more robust.
 Some popular ones are [Atom](https://atom.io/), [VS Code](https://code.visualstudio.com/), and [Sublime Text](https://www.sublimetext.com/).
-All three are very powerful and offer plenty of add-ons to help streamline your workflow, though if you're just getting your feet wet and want something lightweight, I recommend [downloading Brackets](http://brackets.io/).
-This is what I use and I feel it's a great editor to start off with.

 With all that installed, we have what we need to begin writing our Ruby program!

-*Close this issue, then [click here]({{ repoUrl }}/issues/2 ) for the next step*
+*Close this issue for the next step*